dotnet/designs/accepted/2020/windows-specific-apis/windows-specific-apis.md

 ## Open Issues

-* We should run the tool again .NET 5
-* We currently don't have a way to mark an API as unsupported on a given platform.
-That is, the design is agnostic (no attribute) or inclusion list (attributes with support platforms).
-We need to add this feature to support Blazor.
-    - `System.Security.Cryptography.OpenSSL` should be marked as not supported on Windows
 * We should consider special casing enum values in the analyzer and only complain about assignments/passing to parameters).
 We can probably get away with marking the constructors of the types that override with platform